 A Man’s Word is His Contract!

-Why am I talking about hand shakes?
+Why am I talking about handshakes?
 Because there was a time not so long ago that many contracts were just that!
-Two men discuss a deal or one ask another for something and when they agree, they shake on it.
-That hand shake to them was as binding as any piece of paper with words and signatures.
+Two men discuss a deal or one asks another for something and when they agree, they shake on it.
+That handshake to them was as binding as any piece of paper with words and signatures.
 And once a deal or agreement was reached and you shook on it, you by God kept your end of that deal or agreement!
 It might turn out to be a lot harder than you expected, cost more, etc. but you sucked it up and completed the task per the agreement.

 It seems we live in a society today where paper contracts are necessary to do just about anything in the business world.
-Fancy lawyers word those contracts so cryptic that most everyone signs their name to wording they clearly don’t fully understand.
-Then there are those “loop holes” that the audacious and greedy attempt to take advantage of when something isn’t going their way and they want out of the agreement.
+Attorneys often word those contracts so cryptic that most everyone signs their name to writing language they clearly don’t fully understand.
+Then there are those “loopholes” that the audacious and greedy attempt to take advantage of when something isn’t going their way and they want out of the agreement.
 It’s sad that the world, especially the business world, has come down to everything being on a contract, non-disclosure agreement, etc. just to have a decent conversation on a matter.

-I’ve succumb to preferring some business conversations in writing myself, and I don’t like it being that way!
-It’s dangerous sometimes though in this day and work culture to have a work conversation where people agree to take on assignments, sometimes with deadlines and then get to a point where something isn’t done, or done on time and there’s the “you didn’t say that”, “I don’t remember you saying that”, etc. Email has become the mainstay of business communications today and can be used to document exactly what’s said and isn’t said.
+I’ve succumbed to preferring some business conversations in writing myself, and I don’t like it being that way!
+It’s dangerous sometimes though in this day and work culture to have a work conversation where people agree to take on assignments, sometimes with deadlines, and then get to a point where something isn’t done, or done on time and there’s the “you didn’t say that”, “I don’t remember you saying that”, etc. An email has become the mainstay of business communications today and can be used to document exactly what’s said and isn’t said.
 I live in this world every day, but I miss the days of old when two men simply visit and leave shaking hands!

 I’ll stop here because this could go on and on and many pages later I’ll still be thinking of so many ways that we as men should be living in today’s world, honoring our forefathers who invested so much in us with hopes of us carrying their teachings into our lives, living their code of honor today as they did in theirs.
 What I hope to accomplish with Old School Manliness is to help light a spark in those whose spark may be dim and encourage us all to remember the old ways of living that made this country so great and to commit all we can to learning and living them once again!